b4ich3v/Logic_Crusher/README.md

 ## **Functionalities:**

-* Entering one or two boolean expressions through the user interface, with an option to set the status to "active", prioritizing one of the two to perform subsequent functionality.
+* Entering one or two Boolean expressions through the user interface, with an option to set the status to "active", prioritizing one of the two to perform subsequent functionality.
 * Expression syntax validation.
 * Simplify the expression.
 * Checking logical properties: monotonicity, linearity, self-duality, preservation of zero and one.